 Have you ever seen an ugly river?
 No. Even the most eroding or channelized streams — those considered unstable or unnatural by hydrology standards — are beautiful.
 I’ve seen homes sited to capture a view of a head-cut, calendars featuring photos of streams so channelized they would make a fluvial geomorphologist weep.
-I’m sorry to say it, but the above picture — from a fishing site highlighting wonderful rivers — would be a great lecture slide for illustrating the classic ways in which degradation begins and evolves along the South Fork of the Tongue near my own hometown.
-AND it’s beautiful anyway.
+AND they’re beautiful anyway.

 Objectively, a particular river reach may be damaged.
 But…